DexterYan/Flight-Safety-Check-Blog/source/_posts/Keep-Belt-Fastend-Turbulence-on-Hainan-Airlines-leads-to-30-Chinese-injuries.md

 “I was thrown upwards and hit the ceiling before I had the time to fasten my seatbelt”, another passenger wrote.

-In this accident, the people who were not buckled up were injured.
-This experience is a perfect example of telling us that it is better to keep their seat belt fastend even when the seat belt sign is turned off.
+Since the injuries caused by many passengers were not buckled up, it is a perfect example of telling us that it is better to keep their seat belt fastend even when the seat belt sign is turned off.

 ## Keep Your Seat Belt Fastened